-It may be important for state commissions to realize that the potential ETCs will not have the level of expertise and experience in providing universal service which the state commissions, and question is: what entities are most likely to either step forward to seek ETC status, or to be selected by the state commissions on their own motion to serve as ETCs?
+It may be important for state commissions to realize that the potential ETCs will not have the level of expertise and experience in providing universal service which the state commissions, and subscribers, have come to expect from the ILECs.
+Indeed, state commissions have established service quality standards for ILECs which have been based on assumptions about the availability of service vehicles, technicians, trouble reporting systems, billing and rating programs, and customer service representatives.